General Services - Garden Ridge Center For Dentistry

 Sealants are used to fill-in the crevices called “fissures” which are mostly seen on the chewing surfaces of back teeth.
 These fissures can be narrow and deep enough that even by the thinnest bristles of your toothbrush cannot reach into them to clean out the bacterial plaque in these fissures.
 The bacteria in plaque make acids from the foods we eat which over time may dissolve tooth enamel and make a hole or a cavity.

 Your dental hygienist or dental assistant can block the bacterial plaque that leads to tooth decay from entering into these deep fissures.
 A flowable resin material is placed and cured to hardness which “seals” out cavity-causing plaque.
 The added bonus is that the tooth’s surface is easier to clean with your toothbrush!
+Remember, these sealants are like any filling.
+They must be examined at your regular dental check-ups to ensure that they continue to protect your teeth.

 Non-Surgical Gum Treatments - Garden Ridge Center For Dentistry